 Administration: Administer at any time, in any location with our user-friendly, encrypted, online, multi-lingual interface.

 Support Materials: INSIGHT User Manual: Includes all needed information for the administration and interpretation of individual and group scores.
-A separate INSIGHT Executive Debrief Document, which client may elect to provide to the persons who are assessed, with no additional charge.
+A separate INSIGHT Executive Debrief Document, which client may elect to provide to the persons who are assessed, is available at no additional charge.

 Specs: Max 90 minutes timed administration.

-- 30 minutes allotted for 95 Agree-Disagree survey style executive mindset attribute belief, value, and expectation statements.
+- 30 minutes allotted for 95 Likert-style Agree/Disagree items – executive mindset attribute belief, value, and expectation statements.

-- 60 minutes allotted for 39 engaging, executive leadership scenario-based reasoning skill demonstration questions.
+- 60 minutes allotted for 39 engaging, executive leadership scenario-based reasoning skill evaluation questions.

 Results Reported (Actionable Metrics):